njszym/AdaptiveXRD/README.md

 And the measured spectrum can bound found in the ```Spectra``` folder.

 To perfrom further analysis of this spectrum post hoc, the [XRD-AutoAnalyzer](https://github.com/njszym/XRD-AutoAnalyzer) can be used.

+## Choice of diffractometer

+As mentioned in the previous section, the diffractometer should be specified at runtime using the ```--instrument``` flag.
+This will tell adaptiveXRD how to interface with the diffractometer (see ```adaptXRD/oracle/__init__.py```).

+Currently, this package supports three instrument types, described below.

+### Aeris

+Specifying ```--instrument="Aeris"``` enables an interface with a [Panalytical Aeris diffractometer](https://www.malvernpanalytical.com/en/products/product-range/aeris-range).

+Communication is performed via TCP commands over an ethernet connection.
+Details regarding the Aeris communication system can be found in ```adaptXRD/AerisAI```.
+The IP address and results directory should be changed to reflect the user's setup.

+### Bruker

+Specifying ```--instrument="Bruker"``` enables an interface with a [Bruker D8 Advance diffractometer](https://www.bruker.com/en/products-and-solutions/diffractometers-and-scattering-systems/x-ray-diffractometers/d8-advance-family/d8-advance.html).

+Communication is performed through a file handoff system, where input files with scan parameters are placed in a folder that is constantly monitored by the Bruker LabLims software.
+Experiment files (```.bsml```) and scan scripts (```.cs```) should be created by the user beforehand.
+The location of the job file should also be set before running any measurements on a new system.
+All information can be specified in the ```adaptXRD/oracle/__init__.py``` file.

+### Post Hoc

+Specifying ```--instrument="Post Hoc"``` enables interpolation of low- and high-precision spectra that are created beforehand.
+This is mostly used for testing purposes, as it represents a simulation of experimental sampling.

+When using this flag, patterns with low and high resolution should be placed in folders named ```Low``` and ```High``` respectively.

+Each filename should also be specified at runtime by using the ```--existing_file=FILENAME``` flag.
+As with other methods, the resulting spectrum will be placed in the ```Spectra``` folder.

+### Additional diffractometers

+AdaptiveXRD can be readily applied to new instrumentation, so long as an interface is accessible.
+In such cases, the ```adaptXRD/oracle/__init__.py``` should be modified accordingly.